Last update: 14th January 2019

 Every project needs to define a goal or a set of goals, that has to be accomplished in order to finish the project.
 It's the first step in every project management process.

-They need to be SMART
+These goals need to be SMART:

 After you’ve defined the project objectives and goals, you can then determine the project's scope.
 The scope will allow you to clearly define all activities and resources that are needed to achieve the specified objectives and goals.